Buy-side vs sell-side M&A: Definitions and best practices

 Promoting the sale offer for the M&A transaction

-Attracting specific financial buyers, such as private equity firms
+Attracting specific financial buyers, such as private equity funds

 Performing sell-side research and creating interest and competition between potential buyers